Documentation

 3. Click Add note when you need to record context

 Click Add note.
-A small form opens where you can type your message.
+A window opens where you can type your message and choose who can see it.

 Why this matters: Notes stay on the car record for your team.
-They are not automatically sent to the customer unless your facility uses a separate customer message for that purpose.
+They are not automatically sent to the customer unless you choose Customer visible.

 Type your note, then save it.
 Confirm the new note appears in the Notes list with today's date.

-Expected outcome: The next teammate who opens this car sees your note without asking around the shop.
+Expected outcome: The next teammate who opens this car sees your note—and the customer sees it too only if you picked Customer visible.

-Add note dialog on a car record with a text field to enter an internal team note
+Add note dialog on a car record with Customer visible and Internal only options and a text field

 Write useful notes